KundanChourasiya/User-Registration-Api-CRUD-SpringBoot/README.md

 # User-Registration-Api

 > [!NOTE]
-> ### In this Api we make Crud opertion usiing Spring Boot RestApi.
+> ### In this Api we Create Crud opertion using Spring Boot RestApi.
 > 1. Create User Registration
 > 2. Get User By Id
 > 3. Get All User Details